Today we’re going to talk about 3 things:

 - you feel expanded & privileged by his presence in your life (not taken for granted)

-- you’re willing to do ANYTHING to make the relationship work (will never give up)
+- you’re willing to do ANYTHING to make the relationship work -whether it’s transcend your identity or strengthen your self hood

 How do you know he’s in love with you?